Arthur (1981 film): Production

-Gordon originally wrote the title character with an American actor in mind.
+Steve Gordon wrote the screenplay while sitting at his regular table at the Upper East Side restaurant J.G.
+Melon in New York City.
+He originally wrote the title character Arthur Bach with an American actor in mind.
 Prior to the casting of Moore, Al Pacino, Jack Nicholson, John Travolta, Richard Dreyfuss, and James Caan were all considered for the role.
 In addition, Alec Guinness and David Niven were considered for the role of Hobson.
 John Belushi was also considered for Arthur.
-Initially, Gordon wanted Moore to perform the role with an American accent, but this proved contentious as Moore had trouble doing so and eventually convinced Gordon to let him use his natural English accent.
-While some critiques objected to the obvious difference in accent between Arthur and his biological father, others were quick to catch the deeper implication that Hobson taught Arthur to speak.
-Debra Winger reportedly turned down the role of Linda.
+Initially, Gordon wanted Dudley Moore to perform the role with an American accent, but this proved contentious as Moore had trouble doing so and eventually convinced Gordon to let him use his natural English accent.
+While some critiques objected to the obvious difference in accent between Arthur and his biological father Stanford (Thomas Barbour), others were quick to catch the deeper implication that Hobson taught Arthur to speak.

+In Gordon's original draft, the female lead (played in the final movie by Liza Minnelli as Linda Marolla) was originally written as Jewish, with the last name Davidorf.
+Linda was changed from Jewish to Italian-American before filming.
+Debra Winger reportedly turned down the role of Linda Marolla.
 Goldie Hawn, Diane Keaton, Gilda Radner, and Meryl Streep were also considered for the role of Linda.

 Although the project was initially in the works at Paramount Pictures, studio executives eventually dropped the project and Orion Pictures stepped in.
 Promoting the film proved to be a challenge; reportedly six ad campaigns were discarded before a final one was decided upon.

 Soundtrack

 Christopher Cross was initially asked to score the film, but writer-director Steven Gordon did not feel comfortable with his lack of experience in composing for film and the job was given to Burt Bacharach.
-Cross was asked to compose a song for the film which he did, "Arthur's Theme", which he wrote with Bacharach along with Carole Bayer Sager and Peter Allen.
+Cross was asked to compose a song for the film which he did, "Arthur's Theme (Best That You Can Do)", which he wrote with Bacharach along with Carole Bayer Sager and Peter Allen.

 Reception

 The film had a disappointing opening at the box office but improved its performance over its run, becoming the seventh highest-grossing film of the summer.
-It eventually earned over $95 million domestically, making it the fourth highest-grossing film of 1981.
+It eventually earned $95.5 million domestically, making it the fourth highest-grossing film of 1981.

 The film received critical acclaim upon its release and is considered by many as one of the best films of 1981.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 36 reviews, with an average rating of 7.2/10.
 The website's critics consensus reads, "Dudley Moore brings a boozy charm to Arthur, a coming of age tale for a wayward millionaire that deploys energetic cast chemistry and spiffy humor to jovial effect."
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 12 critics, indicating "generally favorable" reviews.

-Then-U.S. President Ronald Reagan viewed this film at Camp David on July 25, 1981.
+Then-U.S. President Ronald Reagan viewed the film at Camp David on July 25, 1981.